 5 Reasons to Visit the Camargue

 The marshland and brackish waters where the Rhone River finally meets the Mediterranean define Provence’s “wild west.”
-This natural wetland preserve of 100,000 hectares was created in 1986 (read more here).
+Created in 1986, the natural wetland preserve is 100,000 hectares in size (read more here).

 Here are five (5) reasons to add the Camargue to your Provence bucket list: